Austin Riley Player Props: Braves vs. Cardinals

 - Cardinals pitchers combined to allow 146 home runs (0.9 per game), the third-fewest in the big leagues.

-- Woodford will make his first start of the season for the Cardinals.
+- Matz will make his first start of the season for the Cardinals.

-- The 26-year-old right-hander came out of the bullpen and threw two scoreless innings when he last appeared Wednesday, Oct.
-5 against the Pittsburgh Pirates.
+- In his last appearance on Monday, Oct.
+3, the 31-year-old left-hander, came out of the bullpen and went one scoreless inning against the Pittsburgh Pirates.

 © 2023 Data Skrive.
 All rights reserved.